dmauser/Lab/VPN-gateway-IKE-logs/README.md

 ![Custom IPSec Settings](custom-ipsec-settings.png)

 ## LAB
 A lab with automated scenarios will be added soon.
-Stay tunned!
+Stay tuned!